-Mashed potatoes are a cornerstone of so many Thanksgiving meals, but how do you choose which kind to make?
+Mashed potatoes are a cornerstone of so many holiday meals, but how do you choose which kind to make?
 Smooth, lumpy, a whipped classic or something with cheese or garlic?
 So many options!

 We love this recipe from Ina Garten's The Barefoot Contessa Book, a rich and tangy variation that uses skin-on redskin potatoes.
 With so many other dishes to prepare, who needs to peel potatoes?

 It's simple to put together and benefits from a few minutes in your stand mixer.
 Note that the final mix has options that will allow you to customize the lumpiness and thickness of the final dish.
 We like our potatoes less smooth, so we do some of the final mixing by hand.
 Feel free to double the recipe if you're cooking for a crowd.